 - English thyme

-'These herbs will last longer and won’t be as “leggy” – or stretched,' says Amy.
+'These herbs will grow well on a windowsill and will last longer and won’t be as “leggy” – or stretched,' says Amy.

-However, if you have a spot in your house that gets a lot of direct sunlight, rosemary and sage are also good indoor herb options.
+Herbs that grow well on sunny, south-facing window, are those that prefer full sun.
+If you have a spot in your house that gets a lot of direct sunlight, rosemary and sage are good windowsill herb garden options.

 Do indoor herbs need direct sunlight?